 On Saturday, April 2, at Casino Rama in Orillia, Ontario, Knockout Entertainment Canada's MMA: The Reckoning will mark the first-ever MMA show sanctioned by the Ontario Athletics Commission.

-will feature some familiar names to MMA fans: Chris Horodecki, Josh Burkman and Dean Amasinger will all be competing in separate bouts.
+The eight-fight card will feature some familiar names to MMA fans: Chris Horodecki, Josh Burkman and Dean Amasinger will all be competing in separate bouts.

 The province of Ontario officially legalized MMA on Jan.
 1, 2011, and according to Richard Hustwick, Senior Advisor Media and Stakeholder Liasion at the Office of the Athletics Commissioner, the commission began receiving calls from promoters who were interested in holding events in the province shortly thereafter.